 You can also read my other work (PDFs linked below):

-Stevens, Nikki L., Anna Lauren Hoffman, Sarah Florini.
+Stevens, Nikko L., Anna Lauren Hoffman, Sarah Florini.
 “The Unremarked Optimum: Whiteness, Optimization, and Control in The Database Revolution.”
 Review of Communication.
 June 2021.

-Stevens, Nikki L. and Os Keyes.
+Stevens, Nikko L. and Os Keyes.
 “The Domestication of Facial Recognition Technology.”
 Cultural Studies.
 March 2021

-Stevens, Nikki L. “Dataset Failures and Intersectional Data.”
+Stevens, Nikko L. “Dataset Failures and Intersectional Data.”
 Journal of Cultural Analytics.
 March 2019.

-Stevens, Nikki L. and Jacqueline Wernimont.
+Stevens, Nikko L. and Jacqueline Wernimont.
 “Seeing 21st Century Data Bleed through the 15th Century Wound Man.”
 IEEE Technology and Society.
 December 2018

 A note about community and context